Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 Vertigo is a sensation people feel when they move, stand up quickly, or spin in circles.

-Basically, it makes you feel like the room is spinning while you're standing still.
+It makes you feel like the room is spinning while you're standing still.

 What Causes of Vertigo?